thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

     *   Use clear visual separation.
 *   **Customer Testimonials Section:**
     *   Use real testimonials from satisfied customers.
 (This is a manual step for the user).
-    *   Use a slider or carousel to showcase multiple testimonials.
-(This is a manual step for the user).
+    *   A basic carousel has been implemented to display the testimonials.
 *   **Repair Request Form Section:**
     *   Keep the form simple and user-friendly.
     *   Implement clear labels and instructions.